absmach/sdk-js/README.md

 2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
 3. Make your changes compatible to our workflow.

+## Getting Started
+The node module can be used from `index.js` and examples are located in `examples` directory.
+To use on the browser use `bundle.js` and examples are in `example/client`.

 ## Community

 - [Google group](https://groups.google.com/forum/#!forum/mainflux)